Nick Broadhurst is an architect.

 Nick has lived and worked in Australia, Japan, USA and many other countries.
 He has lived and worked and traveled in dozens of countries around the world.

 After the Sequetus Series, Nick wrote the Captain Kuro From Mars series of twelve children’s picture books.
 That included comic strips too.
 Mostly they were written in around 2016 – 18 while he was in Australia and Nepal.
-In 2019 he began the rewrite of the first eight books of the Sequetus Series.
-These rewrites will be published on a different website.
+In 2019 he began the first eight books of the Sequetus Sequel.
+These are and will be published on a different website.

 Nick has been to and in: Australia, New Zealand, New Guinea, Indonesia, Japan, China, Hong Kong, Taiwan, Tibet, Nepal, Bangladesh, Cambodia, Vietnam, Thailand, Laos, Korea, Singapore, Malaysia, India, Bahrain, Jordan, South Africa, United States, England, Wales, Scotland, Ireland, North Ireland, France, Spain, Portugal, Luxembourg, Monaco, Switzerland, Germany, Serbia, Croatia, Macedonia, Bosnia, Slovenia, Slovakia, Greece, Italy, Austria, Romania, Denmark, Sweden, Norway, Finland and Russia.